apache/apisix-ingress-controller/docs/en/latest/reference/annotations.md

 ---
-title: Ingress Annotations
+title: Annotations
 slug: /reference/apisix-ingress-controller/annotation
-description: Learn how annotations extend the functionality of Kubernetes Ingress resource in APISIX Ingress Controller to configure routing, security, and gateway behaviors.
+description: Learn how annotations extend the functionality of Kubernetes Ingress and IngressClass resource in APISIX Ingress Controller to configure routing, security, and gateway behaviors.
 ---

 Annotations are key-value pairs that allow controllers to configure functionalities that are not available through standard Kubernetes resource fields.
-In APISIX Ingress Controller, annotations are commonly used with Ingress resources to configure gateway behaviors, routing rules, upstream settings, plugins, and other features.
+In APISIX Ingress Controller, annotations are commonly used to configure gateway behaviors, routing rules, upstream settings, plugins, and other features.
 Alternatively, you can use APISIX CRDs to configure these features for a better experience.

 This document describes all available annotations and their uses.

-## All Annotations
+## Ingress Annotations

 | Annotation                                             |
 | ------------------------------------------------------ |